thorsten/phpMyFAQ/documentation/documentation.md

 **3.5. <a id="3.5"></a>Modifying templates for phpMyFAQ 2.8.x**

-Your current 2.5.x, 2.6.x and 2.7.x templates are **barely** compatible with phpMyFAQ 2.8 because we changed the complete CSS framework to Twitter Bootstrap.
-We're also using a lot of Ajax in the frontend now.
+Your current 2.5.x, 2.6.x and 2.7.x templates are **barely** compatible with phpMyFAQ 2.8 because we changed the complete CSS framework to Bootstrap.
+We're also using a lot of Ajax based technologies and CSS3 in the frontend now.

-We recommend you'll take a look at the main [Twitter Bootstrap documentation][81].
-Please don't forget that the style sheets are written with [LESS][82].
+We recommend you'll take a look at the main [Bootstrap documentation](http://twitter.github.com/bootstrap/).
+Please don't forget that the style sheets are written with [LESS](http://lesscss.org/).
+You have to compile the LESS files into CSS using a LESS compiler with node.js or a tool like [CodeKit](http://incident57.com/codekit/).

 Note: The character set for all languages and templates is UTF-8.
 If you notice problems with e.g. German umlauts you have to convert your templates to UTF-8 encoding.
 Please use UNIX file endings \n instead of Windows file endings with \r\n.